jophde/documentation/docs/02_iOS/03_The_command_line_utility.md

     colatris extract -p <project path>

-Extract project strings into a `<locale>.colatris` file.
+Extract project strings into a `<locale>.base.colatris` file.

 #### Push Content

     colatris pushContent -p <project path> -k <project API key> [-d <description>]

-Create a new content version for the project on the Colatris backend with the strings contained in the project's `<locale>.colatris` file.
+Create a new content version for the project on the Colatris backend with the strings contained in the project's `<locale>.base.colatris` file.
 Admins and project owners can view the project's API key on the Colatris dashboard in _Home > Project info_.

 #### Pull Content